-Firstly, it’s not the time to argue back.
-It’s best to simply accept their decision straight away and gain understanding around their decision later.
+Accept the decision — It’s not the time to argue back.
+It’s best to simply accept their decision straight away and gain an understanding of the decision later.
 However difficult it may be, keep your emotions in check and try not to let your facial expressions or body language portray any feelings of anger, disappointment or upset.

 Ask for the reasons — Secondly, tell them you understand and ask for the reasons behind their decision.
 This could range from issues with your performance to average pay rise levels in the UK market, or even financial problems within the company itself.

 Show your commitment to improving — Ask for the opportunity to set out your goals and make a plan for what you need to achieve to get a pay rise in the future.

 If you feel you are undervalued at your current job and your manager isn’t offering any development opportunities, it may be time to leave.

 If you decide to move on from your role, take a look at our guide on the top tips for starting a new job.
 Or, learn more about how to handle job rejection and use it to your advantage here.